IYT has Removed the Daylight Hours Restriction on Flotilla & Bareboat Skipper Certificates

 The charter companies and insurance companies do not have a comfort level handing over an expensive yacht to someone who they feel is not sufficiently qualified to command it for a weeks duration.

-So, bottom line, we recommend holding both Flotilla Skipper or higher as well as the ICC to avoid any issues when chartering.
+IYT highly recommends holding both Flotilla Skipper or higher as well as the ICC to avoid any issues when chartering or operating vessels in European waters and harbours.